Timothy D. Weaver

 • Bernard J. Siegel Award (for research and publication), Stanford University, 2002

-• Juan Comas Award (for a presentation), American Association of Physical Anthropologists, 2001
+• Juan Comas Award (for a conference presentation), American Association of Physical Anthropologists, 2001